mkabdullah/p1/README.md

 ## Where is it?

-Project demo is available at [Demo](http://p1.kaleemabdullah.com).
+Live Project is available at [Demo](http://p1.kaleemabdullah.com).
-Project code is available at [Github](https://github.com/mkabdullah/p1).
+Project code is available at [Github](https://github.com/mkabdullah/p1)

 ## Project Demo

-The project demo video is hosted [here](http://video-url-placeholder)
+The project demo video is hosted [here](https://www.youtube.com/watch?v=IBIFS2pegzk)